Jazz in the Park: 2019

 The seventh edition of Jazz in the Park took place from July 4 to 7.
 The festival brought almost 100.000 people in 4 days.

 Lineup: Marcus Miller, Judith Hill, Ghost-Note, Delvon Lamarr Organ Trio, Shai Maestro Trio, DSM Contemporary Jazz Group, Hristo Yotsov: Jazz Cats, Malox, Noya Rao, Tiny Fingers, Chassol, Ron Minis, Festen, Ours Samplus, Kosmic Blues, Maru, Bully, Mr. Goju, UFe, FrankieZ Experiment & Tereza Catarov, MING, Frakatale, Alaska Snack Time, PianoHooligan, Iorga, Tzuc, Iordache, Zimbru, Bogdan Vaida, Andrei Puiu, Mitch Alive.

 2020 - Jazz in the Park Tiny Version

 The eighth edition of Jazz in the Park should have taken place from June 25 to 28, but because of the pandemic it has moved from September 18 to 20, in a short version.
 This edition was the first to take place in the Ethnographic Park and was adapted for pandemic times with controlled entry and ticket access.
 It had an audience of 1.500 people.

-Lineup: Teodora Brody Enache, Damian Drăghici Etnic Jazz Band, JazzyBIT, RVQ, Julian M, Muntet, Diana Săveanu, Rubié Trio, As we exhale, Edina & Friends, Karak și Iorga, Two Sides Records cu Moss Farai & Alin Bittel.
+Lineup: Teodora Brody Enache, Damian Drăghici Ethnic Jazz Band, JazzyBIT, RVQ, Julian M, Muntet, Diana Săveanu, Rubié Trio, As we exhale, Edina & Friends, Karak și Iorga, Two Sides Records cu Moss Farai & Alin Bittel.